donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Professional
 Max: 3

-You've been around soldiers and armies enough to be familiar with their innerworking.
+You've been around soldiers and armies enough to be familiar with their innerworkings.
 When trying to procure equipment, dodge responsibility, or get favorable orders get bonus dice equal to your level in this talent.
 ## Ready, Loose!
 Max: Agility